Symbolic Relational Deep Reinforcement Learning based on Graph Neural Networks and Autoregressive Policy Decomposition: Problem

-A state includes the key components -- objects and their features, relations, global context, and optionally the goal.
-The objects and relations naturally form an oriented graph.
-Nodes represent the objects and contain their features in the form of a fixed-length vector.
-More complicated feature structures can be embedded using the existing techniques \citep[e.g.,][]{pevny2016discriminative,zaheer2017deep}.
+The state contains objects with their features, relations, global context, and optionally the goal.
+The objects and relations naturally form an oriented graph where nodes represent the objects and contain their features in the form of fixed-length vectors.
+More complicated feature structures can be embedded using the existing techniques (e.g., using HMIL \citep{pevny2016discriminative} or Deep Sets \citep{zaheer2017deep}).
 Heterogeneous objects can be recognized by a type-specifying feature.
-Oriented edges represent the relations, including their features and type.
+Oriented edges represent the relations, optionally also containing features and their type.
 Symmetric relations can be transformed into two opposite edges.
 The global context is a vector specifying properties of the environment, unrelated to any single object (e.g., time or the environment state).

-In domains where the goal is static, it can be encoded using the reward function.
-For instance-wise goals, it needs to be encoded in the state.
-Depending on the particular domain, the goal can be encoded either in the global context, in the object features, or as part of the graph itself.
+The goal can be encoded in several ways.
+First, the reward function definition can encode the goal in domains where it is static.
+In domains where the goal changes across problem instances, it needs to be included in the state.
+Depending on the particular domain, it can be encoded either in the global context, in the object features, or as part of the graph itself.
+In the last case, the goal can represent the desired final configuration, encoded as a separate graph and then be joined with the original state.

-The particular definition of the state space $\mathcal S$ is problem-dependent.
-As an example, Figure~\ref{fig:bwstate} illustrates a possible state encoding of the BlockWorld game state previously shown in Figure~\ref{fig:domains}a.
-Objects and relations are encoded as a graph, with a special node representing the ground (see BlockWorld definition for details).
+Let us take the BlockWorld domain as an example of the state encoding (see Figure~\ref{fig:bwstate}).
+Objects and relations are encoded as a graph, with a special node representing the ground (see Sec.~\ref{sec:blockworld} for the domain definition).
 Nodes contain only a single feature, differentiating between a regular node and the ground.
 The actual state and the goal are encoded with different edge types, and their representation is combined.